I think it is important to meet with a management partner or team with whom you can discuss things from the same perspective.

 I felt that many people, including my fellow students at the University of Tokyo, were trying their best to pass entrance examinations and hunt for jobs, but were not focusing on achieving results in the process.
 Their eyes, which are supposed to be highly talented, were not shining, and I felt a sense of crisis that Japan would be ruined if things continued in this way.

+After graduating from university, I have gained experience in corporate transformation at a consulting firm.
 During my time at the consulting firm, despite the fact that digital technology was evolving at an ever-increasing pace, the company's efforts were mainly focused on superficial digital issues such as website creation and ID management.
 I always felt that it was necessary to change one’s behavior to think digitally based on the company's internal thinking and the business/organization itself, rather than just superficial small digitalization, and I became convinced through discussions with our clients that we were not mistaken in this direction.
 Therefore, I decided to start a business in this field, believing that the most important issue for Japanese companies is what we now call "DX".

 My father was a Go player and my mother was a musician.
 I grew up watching my parents being active in a society of talent, and I have been involved in music and sports since I was a child, living in a world of competition.
 I won prizes in piano competitions when I was in elementary school, and played handball in high school and university, and I am proud to say that I have achieved a good amount of success in each.